 - Play a round of golf – tee off on the 18-hole heathland course at Millport Golf Club.
 Laid out in 1913 by the legendary golf architect James Baird, it enjoys stunning expansive views of the Firth of Clyde.

 - Aquatic adventures – the warming effect of the Gulf Stream makes the coastal waters around Cumbrae perfect for a day on the water.
-In fact, there are few places in the UK which offers as wide a selection of water-based activities as the sportscotland National Centre Cumbrae in Millport.
 Choose from yacht cruising, dinghy Sailing, paddle sports, jet skiing, and more.

 - Rock pooling – among the many child-friendly activities available in Cumbrae including crazy golf and the model railway exhibition, one of the island’s most popular activities during the spring and summer months is hunting in the rock pools around Crocodile Rock and the Marine Parade area for crustaceans and other aquatic life.